Revised April 2009

 As with the general Collection Development Policy, Special Collections reflects and supports the Libraries’ mission and the University’s goals.
 Special Collections supports the use of primary source materials within the JMU curriculum and the wider community of scholars.

-Materials may be acquired through purchase, transfer, or gift, but selection for placement in Special Collections lies with the Special Collections Librarian, often in consultation with liaison librarians on behalf of departmental faculty.
+Materials may be acquired through purchase, transfer, or gift, but selection for placement in Special Collections lies with the Head of Special Collections, often in consultation with liaison librarians on behalf of departmental faculty.
 These relationships figure prominently in the selection process, as expertise in a particular subject area, genre, or format is essential for building relevant collections.

 Special Collections acquires or provides access to a variety of print materials, unpublished manuscript and archival collections.
 Acquisitions will be evaluated by the same criteria as for other library materials; however, additional selection criteria specifically applicable to Special Collections will be considered, including but not limited to: